SolaceDev/solace-dev-codelabs/markdown/codelab-4-codelab/codelab-4-codelab.md

 🚀  Go ahead to the last step and add your codelabs on the main repo

-## Create your initial Codelab - Manual
+## Option B: Create your initial Codelab - Manual
 Duration: 0:08:00

 Create a folder under the `markdown` directory with your codelab as the dir name.
 This is where your markdown file and related artifacts (such as images) will reside.